The Armed Man: Derived works

 In 2002, Boosey & Hawkes published a chorale suite with excerpts from the work for choir and orchestra (or organ), containing Kyrie, Sanctus, Benedictus, Agnus Dei and "Hymn before Action".
 Jenkins wrote an Agnus Dei setting for choir a cappella based on the material from the Agnus Dei from the mass, basically assigning the chords of the accompaniment to divided male voices.

 Performances

-The Armed Man: A Mass For Peace was premiered at The Royal Albert Hall, London, on 25 April 2000, performed by The National Youth Choir of Great Britain and the National Musicians Symphony Orchestra with Julian Lloyd Webber as the cello soloist, and conducted by Grant Llewellyn.
+The Armed Man: A Mass for Peace was premiered at the Royal Albert Hall, London, on 25 April 2000, performed by the National Youth Choir of Great Britain and the National Musicians Symphony Orchestra with Julian Lloyd Webber as the cello soloist, and conducted by Grant Llewellyn.

-The piece is one of Jenkins' most popular works, and is regularly performed by professional and amateur musicians.
-By March 2008 it had already seen 537 performances worldwide.
-Of the 348 UK performances, the majority were by nonprofessionals.
+The piece is one of Jenkins' most popular works and is regularly performed by professional and amateur musicians.
+By 2023 it had received nearly 3,000 performances worldwide.
+The 3,000th performance was held at the Royal Albert Hall on 10 March 2024, in a celebration of Karl Jenkins' 80th birthday, under the leadership of Jenkins himself.

 Recordings

-The first CD release was recorded at Air Studios during summer of 2000 by The London Philharmonic Orchestra conducted by Karl Jenkins and The National Youth Choir of Great Britain conducted by Mike Brewer, and released on the Virgin label on September 10, 2001.
+The first CD release was recorded at AIR Studios during summer of 2000 by the London Philharmonic Orchestra conducted by Karl Jenkins and The National Youth Choir of Great Britain conducted by Mike Brewer, and released on the Virgin label on 10 September 2001.